-4.1 Parameters and treatments
+2.3 Experimental design: Parameters and treatments

-Table 3 below summarizes all relevant parameters common to our three treatments (the Q-model, the Q-model with moral hazard, and the QES-model) and also relates these parameters to those employed by Vriend (1995).
-For all these treatments we used a uniform distribution of both producers and consumers on the interval [0,100].
+Following exhortations in the literature to concatenate new computational models with predecesors, e.g., (Axelrod 1997), we parameterize our baseline Q-model almost completely with the parameters Vriend (1995) chose, with one notable but inconsequential modification (signaling cost).
+Table 3 below details all relevant parameters common to our three treatments (the Q-model, the Q-model with moral hazard, and the QES-model) and also relates these parameters to those employed by (Vriend 1995).